Healthy Homes Assessment Anderson Park

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new or renewed tenancy is signed on an Anderson Park rental property, all Healthy Homes compliance items have to be completed by the end of 90 days.
+Beginning on July 1st, 2021, when a new or renewed contract is signed on an Anderson Park rental property, all Healthy Homes compliance work need to be completed inside of 90 days.

-Since the 1st July of 2021, when a new or renewed Tenancy is signed for an Anderson Park rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+From the 1st of July in 2021, once a new, renewed or varied contract is signed on the Anderson Park rental property, all Healthy Homes compliance work must be done within 90 days.

-Failure to comply with one of the Healthy Homes Standards by the end of the deadlines can result in a fine of up to $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance isn’t incorporated within an updated, renewed, or revised tenancy agreement there could be an additional penalty or infringement fee.
+Inability to adhere to all of the Healthy Homes Standards inside of the anticipated timeframe could result in an amount of $7200.
+Additionally, if the most current Healthy Homes Statement of Compliance is not incorporated within a new, renewed or revised tenancy contract, there could be an additional penalty or infringement fee.

-Anyone can request details about the Healthy Homes Standard and how they relate to the property they live in.
-If the landlord or the property manager doesn’t supply the required information within 21 days of receiving the request, they could be issued an infringement notice and be fined as high as $750.
+Every tenant is entitled to request information about the Healthy Homes Standard and how they are related to the house they are living in.
+If the landlord or property manager is unable to supply the necessary information within 21 days from getting the notice, the tenant will receive an infringement notice and could be fined up to $750.

-Furthermore, there’s also a fine of up to $900 for landlords or property managers providing a false or misleading Healthy Homes Statement of Compliance or other information.
-The person who is liable to pay this fine is the one who is identified on the tenancy contract as the person who is letting the property and it could be the name of the landlord or the company that manages the property.
+Furthermore, there’s an additional fine of up to $900 for landlords and property managers who have provided a false or inaccurate Healthy Homes Statement of Compliance or information.
+The person liable for this fine is whoever is named on the lease agreement as the one who is leasing the property out which could be the name of the landlord as well as the property management company.

-The information contained in the Compliance Statement requirements to be correct before the tenancy agreement can be signed.
-It must be updated during the entire tenancy, as relevant work gets completed.
+All information in the Compliance Statement requirements to be current when the tenancy agreement is completed, and should be kept updated through the tenancy period as related work is completed.

-It is also important to keep in mind that a landlord who manage multiple rental properties may face additional fines for non-compliance.
-The most severe penalties are reserved for serious breaches, and landlords with six or more properties could be fined as high as $50,000, and even as high as $100,000 in hearing claims.
+It is crucial to remember that landlords who manage multiple rental properties could face more severe penalties for not complying.
+The most severe penalties are given only for serious breaches, and landlords with six or more properties could be fined as high as $50,000, or as high as $100,000 in the case of hearing claims.

-If you fail to meet the Healthy Homes requirements can hit your bank account and result in large fines in addition to still being required to adhere to the regulations.
-Don’t take a chance with your rental property Call us today and make arrangements to have an house inspection performed for your rental property.
+If you fail to meet your Healthy Homes requirements can hit your bank account hard, with significant fines and still being required to comply with the regulations.
+Don’t risk your rental property, contact us today and ask us to conduct a home inspection performed on your rental property.

 Healthy homes matter